-Rental car companies are experts at running the meter.
-On top of the daily rate, you've got taxes, fees and charges you didn't even know about.
-They spring up at the counter and pounce when you bring the car back--they are a constant threat.
+Rental car companies are experts at finding little ways to charge you more.
+On top of the daily rate, you've got taxes, fees and surcharges for any extra perk or slight infringement that may happen.
 Here are the top five ways rental cars are ripping you off and how to protect yourself.

 - You pre-pay for a full tank of gas and the rental company refills the tank for you.
 This is usually presented as a fairly normal per-gallon rate but—here's the kicker—it's for an entire tank.
 If you don't use the entire tank or you're not able perfectly time your trip so that you return the car with an empty tank, you are overpaying.
 In addition, high rental-car taxes get added on, which might add 30 percent to the cost.

 - You decline pre-paid gas and refill the tank when you return the car.
 Use GasBuddy to find the cheapest station closest to the rental car location before returning the car.
 (Get a receipt in case the rental car company tries to charge you later.)
 The giant caveat with this option is that if you forget to refill the tank, they will charge you a huge per-gallon fee.
 Rental companies often charge up to three times the local price for every gallon needed to fill the returned rental.
 It's imperative that you don't forget to refill the tank.
 Set a reminder on your phone, put a sign on your dashboard, whatever it takes.

 Why Phantom Damages are a Car Rental Ripoff